 In addition, state laws on unfair and deceptive acts and practices are among the most effective tools in fighting consumer fraud and abuse.
 These are sometimes known as state UDAP laws.
 These statutes provide remedies for consumers, encourage merchants to resolve disputes fairly, and deter misconduct.

 Policymakers should protect consumers against unfair, deceptive, or abusive practices.
 They should also protect against anti-competitive practices.

 All federal agencies should be able to efficiently and effectively advance new rules while taking into account public comment.
 This includes the FTC, which should be given streamlined rulemaking authority so that it can exercise its full authority to prohibit unfair and deceptive practices.

-Policymakers should prohibit contract terms that waive legal rights or impose other unreasonable conditions (such as mandatory binding arbitration, non-disparagement clauses, waivers of class actions or jury trials, and requirements that people travel long distances to assert their legal rights) in order to do business.
+Policymakers should prohibit contract terms that waive legal rights or impose other unreasonable conditions (such as mandatory binding arbitration, non-disparagement clauses, waivers of class actions A class action combines the claims of all the people injured by a particular policy or practice into one lawsuit. or jury trials, and requirements that people travel long distances to assert their legal rights) in order to do business.

 States should ensure that all appropriate consumer protection laws related to specific industries specify that state laws on unfair and deceptive acts and practices apply.

 States should adopt laws that prohibit unfair and deceptive acts and practices in trade or commerce.